top of page

 OK, let's get to the big steps to stop puppy biting!

+It all starts with prevention!
 Many of our puppy biting episodes are predictable- they happen at the same time of day, or usually on the couch when you try to cuddle, or when you're trying to work on something.
 So one of our best strategies is to prevent the biting before it happens!
 We've all seen a toddler having a temper tantrum in the grocery store and thought "that kid probably missed a nap!"
 So think of a biting puppy as a toddler- what can we do to prevent the tantrum in the first place?

 Maybe your puppy is tired and needs a nap, or needs to go for a walk before dinner.
 Maybe they can't handle couch privileges yet, or need something good to chew on around 3pm.
 Look for predictors of biting, and help give your puppy something else to do to help them calm down!
 This also means giving them lots of appropriate chewing and enrichment throughout the day.
 (As an Amazon Associate, Every Dog earns from qualifying purchases.)